total-typescript/total-typescript-book/book-content/chapters/16-designing-your-types.md

 type test2 = Expect<Equal<Example2, (input: boolean) => Promise<number>>>;
 ```

 The error messages inform us that the `PromiseFunc` type is not generic.
+We're also expecting the `PromiseFunc` type to take in two type arguments: the input type and the return type of the promise.

 Your task is to update `PromiseFunc` so that both of the tests pass without errors.

 ### Exercise 3: Working with the `Result` Type

-Here we have the `Result` type that will either give us a `success` or an `error`:
+Let's say we have a `Result` type that can either be a success or an error:

 ```tsx
 type Result<TResult, TError> =